 Nicola’s first performances were stage-based class recitals.
 By 1998, she was performing solo at the Fat Angel Bistro’s Student Night.
 That spring, she was granted 2 solos in a stage show featuring Hadia.

 Hadia singled her out in those early days as a “beautiful” dancer with tremendous potential.
-Nicola attended workshops with major-name dancers in Winnipeg, Regina, and Saskatoon fervently, attentively, and often.
+Nicola attended 1-3 workshops annually with visiting major-name dancers in Winnipeg, Regina, and Saskatoon, while attending 3 classes weekly.
 Shayera booked Nicola as an opening act at party and show gigs, as well as a substitute instructor.
 Nicola’s ability to learn technique quickly and perfectly was matched by her choreographic memory and aptitude.
-She was simultaneously working on a graduate thesis in anthropology, then by 1999, an after-degree B.Ed. at the University of Manitoba, where she gained university-level training as a dance teacher.
+She was simultaneously working on a graduate thesis in anthropology, then by 1999, an after-degree B.Ed. at the University of Manitoba, where she gained university-level training as a dance and movement teacher.

 Nicola is a seasoned, confident performer in all performance venues, as well as a passionate and dedicated teacher with a commitment to technique, authenticity, and artistry.
 She has taught and coached several excellent dancers, including Sha’Vega and Oksana (now performing and teaching in Ottawa), and Asra of Winnipeg.
 Her students and troupe members have included Za’ina Dilshad, Asra, Heather Flynn, Zafirah, Johara, Kevla, Shifra, Yonisha, Kalila, Basinah, Laura, Kristin, Nita, Christine, Lisa, Sameerah, Samira, Cyrena, and Ildiko.
 She is currently Manitoba’s only fully certified teacher of Middle Eastern dance, having completed 3 of 3 levels of teacher training with Hadia (2007-2011).